usaid-cs/yesterday-i-learned/life.md

 - Whenever you feel you should keep quiet to avoid confrontation, remember this was what the Republic of China said to its troops when Japan started its invasion: "須萬分容忍，不與抵抗，以免事態擴大" (need to tolerate everything they do, do not resist, lest we make the situation worse).
 - Always begin a conversation with ["Can we talk?"](https://www.reddit.com/comments/4jymdh).
 - Basically [everything is sexual harassment](https://www.economist.com/blogs/graphicdetail/2017/11/daily-chart-14) if you aren't attractive.
+- Being nice doesn't mean people like you back... especially if you are being nice, just so others will like you.

 ## ...But you alone are responsible for your life